gmail unsubscribeemail managementproductivity

 Tips for handling:

-• Look for "No thanks, just unsubscribe" link
+• Look for the "No thanks, just unsubscribe" link

-• Scroll all the way to bottom for final unsubscribe button
+• Scroll all the way to the bottom for the final unsubscribe button

-• Don't feel any obligation to complete survey
+• Don't feel any obligation to complete the survey

-• Ignore offers to "reduce frequency" if you want full unsubscribe
+• Ignore offers to "reduce frequency" if you want a full unsubscribe

 Compliance: Legal but user-hostile design